Skip to content

 concat

-Concatenates the input stream or observable in order and returns a new stream.
+Concatenates the input stream or observable in sequence and returns a new stream.

 image